bdharrington7/nodebb-plugin-import-vanilla/README.md

 now use this [nodebb-plugin-import](https://github.com/akhoury/nodebb-plugin-import) to import your files into NodeBB's database

-### it's an exporter, why does it have 'import' in its title
+### It's an exporter, why does it have 'import' in its title

 To keep the namespacing accurate, this __exporter__ is designed to export data for [nodebb-plugin-import] only and a 1 time use, why do you care.